Odimac84/Portfolio-1/README.md

 10. Credits

-# Introduction
+# Introduction <a name="Introduction"></a>

 I´ve created a fictional site for a milestone project at Code Institute,  Diploma in Full Stack Development.

 "Home of the german shepherds" is an organisation that provides adoptions for german shepherds.
-My reasons for doing just this is my personal experience from these dogs and having done just what this site tries to do, recued a german shepherd from an abusive breeder.
+My reasons for doing just this is my personal experience from these dogs and having done just what this site tries to do, rescued a german shepherd from an abusive breeder.

-# User experience (UX)
+# User experience (UX) <a name="UX"></a>

-I went for a simple layout where the viewer would be able to easily find the information they where looking for, this meant having short info about what we are doing and also a picture to catch the eyes off the viewer.
+I went for a simple layout where the viewer would be able to easily find the information they where looking for, this meant having short info about what we are doing and also a picture to catch the eyes from the viewer.

 - ## Colors ##

-My choice of colors for the page was done by picking out some colors from pictures off teh dogs.
+My choice of colors for the page was done by picking out some colors from pictures off the dogs.
 This is to include the pictures even more into the design of the page.
-These colors are fluent throw the entire homepage and will be used in some diffrent ways depending on how i want the part to be highlighted.
+These colors are fluent through the entire site and will be used in some diffrent ways depending on how i want that element to be highlighted.

 ![picture of responsiveness](assets/images/palette.jpg)

 - ## Landing page ##

 As said before i wanted a simple landing page where the information about what we are doing would be seen.
-This is shown by having the 2 boxes on top of the picture. one short about the orginasation and one about the main feature that being the apoption. throw the boxes you can also use the icons as links and go on to the desired page. complementing this is the Nav bar on top that we will come back to.
+This is shown by having the two boxes on top of the picture. one short about the organization and one about the main feature that being the adoption. through the boxes you can also use the icons as links and go on to the desired page.
+Complementing this is the navigation bar on top that we will come back to.

-Below the picture of the dog there are 2 more boxes that will show pros and cons with the breed also information that is there to catch the person that are intrested in adopting a dog.
+Below the picture of the dog there are two more boxes that will show pros and cons with the breed also information that is there to catch the person that are intrested in adopting a dog.

 Even further down we will find contact information and an iframe with a map showing the viewer where to find us.

 ![picture of landing page](assets/images/Landing.jpg)

-# Tour of the site
+# Tour of the site <a name="Tour"></a>

 - ## Navigation ##

-The Navigation of the site is located in the header centred. it shows all the diffrent pages of the site and to make it clear to the user where they are the page they currently resides on is underlined.
+The Navigation of the site is located in the header and centred.
+It shows all the diffrent pages of the site and to make it clear to the user where they currently resides on the site that page is underlined.

 I choosed to make the navigation centred since this is where they will have their eyes draw upon entering the page and therefore the links will be natural to find there.